webplatform/docs-wpd/Community/Meetings/General/index.md

 Easiest fix: after pages have been updated and reviewed, search for MSDN links and delete any of those links.
 More complex: programmatically update to move to code.webplatform.org.

 ACTION ITEM: Julee to call out in property review checklist that people should verify MSDN examples, and either replace with better examples or move to code.webplatform.org.
+(DONE)

 =====Subtopic: Visual indication that a page is "done"=====